JBrosDevelopment/scone/README.md

     T: default()
 }

-pub interface Iterate<T> -> "Interface for objects that can be used in for loops, as a list, and more" {
+pub interface Iterate<T> <- ForLoop<T> -> "Interface for objects that can be used in for loops, as a list, and more" {
     Self<Y>: select(Func<(T, u32), Y>: function) -> "Iterate through object and select.
 Same as Select in C#";
     Self<Y>: select(Func<T, Y>: function) -> "Iterate through object and select.
 Same as Select in C#";
     Self<T>: filer(Func<(T, u32), bool>: function) -> "Iterate through object and filter.
 Same as Where in C#";